vudung45/FaceRTC/readme.md

   WebRTC is a free, open-source project that provides web browsers and mobile applications with real-time communication via simple application programming interfaces.

-  I handle the communication from the client to the server by creating a Peer to Peer connection, making both the server and the client behave as nodes.
-The client would sending Webcam image data to the server via WebRTC.
-The server will then process the image (performs face detection and facial recognition), and send the result back to the client.
+  I handle the communication from the client to the server by creating a Peer to Peer connection, making both the server and the client to behave as nodes in the p2p connection.
+The client would be sending stream of Webcam images to the server via WebRTC.
+The server will then process those images (performs face detection and facial recognition), and send the results back to the client.

 ## Todo list: